harkpun/harkpun/README.md

 - 🌱 I’m currently learning more about ML algorithms.
 - 👯 I’m looking to collaborate on any Data related projects.
 - 🤔 I’m looking for help with career guidance.
-- 💬 Ask me about Electric vehicle and Data related stuff.
+- 💬 Ask me about Data related stuff.
 - 📫 How to reach me: [Linkedin - @HarkPun](https://www.linkedin.com/in/harkpun/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I would love to work with same minded people like me as a team.